RealOrangeOne/theorangeone.net/content/posts/django-22.md

 ## Database instrumentation

-Django supports many different ways of modifying the querying and model lifecycle, from executing arbitrary SQL, to using signals to listen for specific model events.
+Django supports many ways of modifying the querying and model lifecycle, from executing arbitrary SQL, to using signals to listen for specific model events.
 Django 2.0 introduces instrumentation, which allows intermediary code to be executed for each query, enabling modification, logging, and any other munging of queries and data you need.

 An interesting use for this would be explicitly disabling queries in certain parts of the code, with [`django-zen-queries`](https://github.com/dabapps/django-zen-queries) (ships in https://github.com/dabapps/django-zen-queries/pull/12).